Guardians of the Universe: DC Rebirth

 Subsequently, in DC Rebirth, while the Green Lantern Corps returned, Ganthet, Sayd, and the Templar Guardians were attacked and abducted by the Controllers.
 They wanted to harvest Templar Guardians' power to empower the Controllers.
 Four Green Lanterns of the Earth, however, were able to locate the Controllers' base at sector 3001 and attacked.
 After the Controllers were defeated and escaped, Ganthet announces that the Templar Guardians will return as the new Guardians of the Universe and will be their legacy.

 The last surviving Guardians then assist the Corps through several incidents involving Zod and the return of the Darkstars.
 It is during this time the new guardian council delay and second-guess their orders, not wanting to become like their predecessors.
-However during The Cyborg Superman's infiltration of the Corps technology and the central power battery, guardian Kada Dal is murdered.
+However, during The Cyborg Superman's infiltration of the Corps technology and the central power battery, guardian Kada Dal is murdered.
 Although the Cyborg Superman's plan is stopped by Hal Jordan, it will take some time to purge his influence from the Corps.
 With Mogo recovering the guardians decide to move the Corps to a New Oa.

-Now there are only 5 surviving Guardians: Ganthet, last of the original Guardians, Sayd, last of the reborn Guardians, Rami the renegade guardian, Zalla, and Paalko, last of the Templar guardians.